 So instead, Chris and Marni adopted Willie, a small, male Chihuahua mix.
 When I interviewed them, Marni said she had wanted a larger female, but does not regret going home with Willie, who has turned out to be a wonderful dog.

 They weren’t, and are still not, sure how well she would do in their home with their other dogs.
 It might work out fine, but it might not.
-They couldn’t bear the thought of having to return her.
-They did want to do something, though, to help get her socialized and let her know that she was loved.
-That’s when they learned that even if they dcouldn’t adopt, they could still spend quality time with a rescue dog.
+They couldn’t bear the thought of having to return her but wanted to do something to help socialize her and let her know that she was loved.
+That’s when they learned that even if they couldn’t adopt, they could still spend quality time with a rescue dog.
 So, they started to visit her regularly at the ranch.

 At first they took her out for walks on the path just outside the Rescue Ranch gate.
 “When we first started coming, she didn’t seem to be that much into walking, now she’s warmed to [it],” says Marni.

 Then they heard about the Starbucks “puppucino.”
 They decided to take Diva out for a drive and a treat, to see if she would enjoy it.
 She did!